This set of Energy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Artificial Solid Fuels & Liquid Fuels”.

 Explanation: Diesel is heavier than kerosene.
 It has specific gravity ranging from 0.86 to 0.95.
 It is obtained between 200 to 370oC.
 It is used in diesel engine.
 Diesel engines have found broad use as a result of higher thermodynamic efficiency and fuel efficiency.

-13. Which liquid fuel has wider composition than diesel and used in furnaces of oil fired boiler?
+13. Which liquid fuel has a wider composition than diesel and used in furnaces of oil fired boiler?

 a) Fuel oil